tinyclub/linux-lab/README.md

     $ make kernel-checkout
     $ make kernel-defconfig
     $ make kernel
-    $ make root-patch      # Build and install kernel modules
     $ make boot U=0

-To transfer files between Qemu Board and Host, two methods are supported by
+To transfer files between Qemu Board and Host, three methods are supported by
 default:

+* The first one is simply put the files with a relative path in `system/`

+    $ cd system/
+    $ mkdir system/root/
+    $ touch system/root/new_file
+    $ make root-install
+    $ make root-rebuild
+    $ make boot G=1

-* One is `/dev/nfs`, this need to boot the board with `ROOTDEV=/dev/nfs`
+* Another is `/dev/nfs`, this need to boot the board with `ROOTDEV=/dev/nfs`

     Boot/Qemu Board: